Do Fender Guitars Appreciate In Value? (Are They Worth It?)

 Similarly, guitars also benefit from the change.
 Thanks to improved machinery, knowledge disclosure, and innovative electronics, the quality of guitars you find today is much higher than what you’d find a few decades ago in similar price ranges.

-Technology is also one of the reasons why a guitar from merely a decade ago doesn’t have as much value as a vintage one or even a modern one.
+Technology is one of the reasons why a guitar from merely a decade ago doesn’t have as much value as a vintage one or even a modern one.
 It neither has a nostalgic value nor a physical rarity, resulting in severe depreciation rather than appreciation.

 Hence, the price change between a truly vintage guitar’s face value price and the current selling price as a secondhand can become objectively profitable and comparable to appreciation.